jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # EXAMPLE OF INVALIDATING CACHED UI STATE

-_See Andy Matuschak's post, “Mutability, aliasing, and the caches you didn’t know you had”_
+_See Andy Matuschak’s post, “Mutability, aliasing, and the caches you didn’t know you had”_

 ---